-Los Cabos, Mexico, and Almería, Spain, started their cooperation in 2019 as part of the European Union’s International Urban Cooperation program focusing on climate adaptation, urban mobility, circular economy, and inclusive and sustainable economic growth.
-Their participation in the program allowed them to recognize similar challenges as well as identify solutions together.
+Los Cabos, Mexico, and Almería, Spain, started their cooperation in 2019 as part of the European Union’s International Urban Cooperation programme focusing on climate adaptation, urban mobility, circular economy, and inclusive and sustainable economic growth.
+Their participation in the programme allowed them to recognize similar challenges as well as identify solutions together.

 Los Cabos and Almería are coastal cities that suffer from a lack of freshwater sources.
 Their geographical context has pushed them to search for sustainable water management options that take advantage of their location while creating more efficient distribution processes to reduce costs for the city and its residents.

 During the visit from Los Cabos to Almería, the Mexican delegates learned that many of the water challenges they are currently facing were solved by Almería through a PPP with Aqualia, who leads the management of its integral water cycle.
 This PPP has become a mechanism for Almería to improve potable water quality, conservation, and efficient distribution.
 The critical balance between the City of Almería regulating the pricing and management of water and that of the Spanish company working to be profitable has resulted in the continuous improvement of the system.
 Aqualia has created innovative solutions that benefit residents, such as new ways to pay for the service, text messaging to inform households about planned work, and a system that will transform sewage water into gas to fuel city vehicles.
 After the learning exchange, Los Cabos and Almería agreed to include water cycle management as a priority in their Urban Cooperation Plan (UCAP), a planning tool that determines the cooperation roadmap between the cities.